quanpersie2001/car-park-finder/README.md

 ```cmd
 docker-compose up
 ```
-- Go to http://localhost:8080/api-docs/ui to access APT docs to test
+- Go to http://localhost:8080/api-docs/ui to access API docs to test